JaceRockman/modular-roleplaying-framework-beta/readme.md

 ## Current State

 I have a basic dev-local datomic database setup for some example creatures and I have a simple server with very few routes.

-I have the creature component using mock data and generating reagent-style hiccup with that data.
+I have a front end server set up that is connected to the backend through the simple server, but so far it isn't serving anything from the database.
+Instead, I have the creature component using mock data and generating reagent-style hiccup with that data.
 This can be compiled by bases/web and display as html in the cljs browser repl.

 So my checklist for now is:

 Database
 - Clean up the initialization and connection functions